Negpkr/Data-Mates_School-Transport-Optimizer/notebooks/README.md

-# Trust Track Notebooks
+# Trust Track Notebook

-A collection of Jupyter notebooks and interactive maps that demonstrate the data analysis, routing algorithms, and safety calculations behind the Trust Track school safety application.
+A collection of Jupyter notebook and interactive maps that demonstrate the data analysis, routing algorithms, and safety calculations behind the Trust Track school safety application.

 ## Overview